Tool execution modes

 Tools in Letta can execute in different environments depending on their type and configuration.
 Understanding execution modes helps you choose the right approach for your use case.

-Section titled “The Four Execution Modes”Letta supports four distinct ways tools can execute:
+Section titled “The four execution modes”Letta supports four distinct ways of executing tools:

 - Permissions: Full API access with client injection

-- Best for: Dynamic memory management, subagent creation, multi-agent coordination
+- Best for: Dynamic memory management, subagent creation, and multi-agent coordination

-Custom tools you create run in isolated Python environments.
-Tools automatically receive client injection - environment variables and a pre-initialized Letta client for full API access including write operations.
-Note: Client injection is currently only available on Letta Cloud.
+Custom tools that you create run in isolated Python environments.
+Server-side tools automatically receive a client injection with environment variables and a pre-initialized Letta client for full API access, including write operations.
+Note: Client injection is currently only available for server-side tools when using the Letta API.

-Section titled “2.
-Client-Side Execution”- Where: Your application (client)
+Section titled “Client-side execution”- Where: Your application (client)

 - Permissions: Full control - you manage execution

-- Best for: Write operations, sensitive data, local resources, full API permissions
+- Best for: Write operations, sensitive data, local resources, and full API permissions

-- Best for: External services, shared tools, server-managed execution
+- Best for: External services, shared tools, and server-managed execution

 Tools defined by Model Context Protocol (MCP) servers execute on those external servers.
 Letta forwards the tool call to the MCP server, which handles execution and returns the result.